MattFossett/mattfossett.github.io/cv/index.md

     * **Software Engineering**: Models of Software Design, Team organization, Sprint planning, Specifications for modeling/prototyping/functional specs, work in 6 person group building software for the entire semester
     * **Artificial Intelligence**: Lisp, Informed/uninformed Search, Data Representation, Machine Learning, Neural Nets
     * **Game Programming**: Unity and C#, implementing a variety of different video games and discussing brief technical implementation behind graphics and a broad overview of game mechanics
+    * **Computer Networks**: Learned about the foundations of the internet, how information is routed globally, and explored labs in low level socket programming
+    * **Parallel Programming**: Explored many problems and strategies in distributing work to multiple threads, cores and entire computers with technologies such as PySpark, OpenMP, CPP Threads/Processes

+### AWS Developer Associate : _10/21/2020_
+* Completed certification validating knowledge in the following areas:
+** AWS Services such as S3, ECS, EC2, Lambda, Cloudformation, API Gateway, Kinesis, SQS, etc.
+** Understanding of the Code Pipeline and integration within aws ** Developing and Debugging serverless applications

 ### Computer Info Systems Certifications / Brandywine Technical College : _9/2014-6/2016_
 * Hands on approach that taught PC Hardware Troubleshooting and Network Configuration